-An employee who has made a disclosure and who believes on reasonable grounds that detrimental action is being taken against them in reprisal for a disclosure may request a transfer of employment.
+An employee who has made a disclosure and who believes on reasonable grounds that detrimental action will be, is being or has been taken against them in reprisal for a disclosure may request a transfer of employment.

-After making a disclosure an employee can be transferred internally to a public service body (a Department, an Administrative Office or the Victorian Public Sector Commission) or a different part of TCV on similar terms and conditions of employment.
-This can only happen if they request, or consent to, a transfer and the following other conditions apply:
+An employee can be transferred to a public service body (a Department, an Administrative Office or the Victorian Public Sector Commission) or a different part of TCV on terms and conditions of employment that are no less favourable overall.
+This can only happen if they request, or consent to, the transfer and the following other conditions apply:

-- TCV's Managing Director has reasonable grounds to suspect detrimental action will be, is being, or has been taken against the employee - TCV's Managing Director considers that the transfer will avoid, reduce or eliminate the risk of detrimental action - if transfer to another public body is proposed the head of that public body consents to the transfer.
+- TCV's Managing Director has reasonable grounds to suspect detrimental action will be, is being, or has been taken against the employee - TCV's Managing Director considers that the transfer will avoid, reduce or eliminate the risk of detrimental action being taken against the employee - if a transfer to another public service body or public entity is proposed, the head of that public service body or public entity consents to the transfer.

-The transfer can be temporary or permanent, and if the employee is moved to another public body, the employee's service in the new body is regarded as continuous with their pre-transfer service.
+The transfer can be permanent or for a fixed term, and if the employee is transferred to another organisation, the employee's service in the new body is regarded as continuous with their pre-transfer service.

-Discloser implicated in improper conduct or detrimental
+Discloser implicated in improper conduct or detrimental action

-Where a discloser is implicated in the improper conduct disclosed and TCV has been provided with the necessary information by an investigative entity (eg IBAC, TCV will protect the discloser from detrimental action in accordance with the Act.
+Where a discloser is implicated in the improper conduct disclosed and TCV has been provided with the necessary information by an investigative entity (e.g. IBAC), TCV will take all reasonable steps to protect the discloser from detrimental action in accordance with the Act.

-However, under the Act, a person's liability for their own conduct is not affected by their disclosure of that conduct under the Act, therefore a discloser is not protected from reasonable consequences flowing from their involvement in improper conduct.
+However, under the Act, a person's liability for their own conduct is not affected by their disclosure of that conduct under the Act.
+Therefore, a discloser is not protected from reasonable consequences flowing from their involvement in improper conduct.